-The legendary temple of Sri Mookambika is situated at Kollur in the Udupi district of Karnataka.
-It is one of the most famous temples in Karnataka.
-Goddess Mookambika is an avatar of Goddess Parvati who is believed to have descended to Earth to annihilate the demon Kaumasura.
+The legendary temple of Sri Mookambika is in Kollur in the Udupi district of Karnataka.
+Goddess Mookambika is an avatar of Goddess Parvati who descended to Earth to annihilate the demon Kaumasura.
 The Kollur Mookambika Temple holds high spiritual value and receives lakhs of pilgrims every year.

 The Kollur Mookambika Temple is one of the seven Mukti Sthalas of Karnataka.
-The presiding deity is Goddess Mookambika worshiped here in a unique form of a Swayambhulinga.
-The idol of the Goddess is believed to have been installed by Sri Adi Shankaracharya himself.
-It is believed that Sri Mookambika embodies all the Gods of the realm in herself and thus worshiping her is equivalent to worshiping all the Gods at the same time.
+The presiding deity is Goddess Mookambika in a unique form of a Swayambhulinga.
+Devotees also believe that Sri Adi Shankaracharya himself himself installed the idol of the Goddess.
+Also, according to beliefs, that Sri Mookambika embodies all the Gods of the realm in herself and thus worshiping her is equivalent to worshiping all the Gods at the same time.

-Pilgrims from all over the country, especially from the southern states of Karnataka, Tamilnadu, Kerala and Andhra Pradesh visit the Kollur Mookambika Temple frequently to receive the blessings of the Goddess.
-The Kollur Mookambika Temple is known to be “The Temple of knowledge and wisdom”.
-Goddess Mookambika is worshiped here as the Shakti Devatha.
+Pilgrims from all over the country, especially from the southern states of Karnataka, Tamilnadu, Kerala and Andhra Pradesh also visit the Kollur Mookambika Temple frequently to receive the blessings of the Goddess.
+The Kollur Mookambika Temple is “The Temple of knowledge and wisdom”.
+Moreover, Goddess Mookambika is the Shakti Devatha.

-The tower of the Sanctum is covered with gold.
-Besides the main shrine, several other shrines dedicated to Lord Subramanya, Dashabhuja Ganapathi, Anjaneya, Chandramouleeshwara, and Gopalakrishna.
-Behind the Swayambhu Linga of Goddess Mookambika, an idol of the Goddess is kept.
+The tower of the Sanctum has a covering of gold.
+Besides the main shrine, several other shrines for Lord Subramanya, Dashabhuja Ganapathi, Anjaneya, Chandramouleeshwara, and Gopalakrishna are also there.
+Behind the Swayambhu Linga of Goddess Mookambika, an idol of the Goddess is there.
 The idol of Goddess Mookambika has three eyes and four arms.
-She holds a Sri Chakra in one hand and a conch in the other.
+She also holds a Sri Chakra in one hand and a conch in the other.

-The documented evidence of the Kollur Mookambika Temple dates back to 1200 years.
-The first Kollur Mookambika Temple is believed to have been built by the Great Parashurama himself.
-The Linga is believed to have been worshiped since the times of the Sage Kola Maharishi and the idol of the Goddess had been installed by Sri Adi Shankaracharya.
+Documented evidence in the history of Kollur Mookambika Temple dates back to 1200 years.
+People also believe that the Great Parashurama himself built the first Kollur Moombika temple.
+People worship the Linga since the times of the Sage Kola Maharishi and Sri Adi Shankaracharya installed the idol of the Goddess.

 The King Halugulla Veera Sangayya constructed the stone walls inside the Kollur Mookambika Temple and created several of the present structures under the orders of Rani Chennamaji.